Frequently Asked Questions Concerning Commencement

 If I applied for graduation am I set to walk at the ceremony?

-- Applying for graduation is completely separate from registering to attend the ceremony.
+- No. Applying for graduation is completely separate from registering to attend the ceremony.
 Some graduating students choose to not attend the ceremony.
-In order to have an accurate count of chairs for graduate seating, you must rsvp for the ceremony as well.
+In order to have an accurate count of chairs for graduate seating, you must RSVP for the ceremony as well.

 What time should I arrive at my ceremony?

-- Students should arrive at least 45 minutes prior to their ceremony.
-You should be prepared to stand and wait in line during the line-up process.
+- Students should arrive at least 45 - 60 minutes prior to their ceremony.
+Once you have gone through the check-in process, you will be directed to your seat for the ceremony.

 How will they announce my name?

-- Each graduate will receive a 3x5 reader card with their cap and gown order.
-Students should fill out the card with their name as they want it announced, a phonetic spelling, and circle any honors designation for which they are eligible.
+- Each graduate will receive a 3x5 reader card when they arrive at check-in for Commencement.
+Information for the reader card will be taken from the RSVP form.
+This form will include their name as they want it announced, a phonetic spelling, any honors designation for which they are eligible as well as personal identifiers for the photographers.
 Students will give the Reader their card when entering the stage.
 Please do not roll the card up, make extraneous marks on it, etc. as this just makes it more difficult for the Reader to announce you properly.
 The photographers use this card as well to keep track of the photo orders.

 How should the mortarboard (cap) be worn?